 This course is a hands-on exploration of the anatomy of vertebrates.
 Students will learn to identify major components of all of the primary vertebrate organ systems (integument, skeleton, muscle, cardiovascular, respiratory, gastrointestinal, urogenital and nervous).
 To understand patterns of vertebrate evolution, we will examine and compare specimens from all major vertebrate groups, including mammals, birds, cartilaginous fishes, ray-finned fishes, amphibians and non-avian reptiles, including extinct organisms.
 We will also perform experiments in biomechanics to understand how vertebrate form shapes function and movement.
 Dissections are required.
 Students will be tested via practical quizzes and exams.
+This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 116 and concurrent enrollment in BIOL 247.
 Generally offered every year.